mobily-enterprises/jsonreststores/README.md

       People.onlineAll( app, '/people/', ':id' );

 This is neat!
 Basically, you are still bound to the limitations of HTTP GET requests (you can only specify a bunch of key/values in th GET); but, you can easily decide how each key/value pair will affect your search.
-For example, requesting `GET /people?nameContains=ony&surname=mobily` will match all records where the name _contains_ `ony` and the surname _is_ `mobily.
+For example, requesting `GET /people?nameContains=ony&surname=mobily` will match all records where the name _contains_ `ony` and the surname _is_ `mobily`.

 This is achieved thanks to the `field` attribute in `searchable`, which allows you to specify which field the filter will apply to.